Intellectual Property: Commercialisation Revenue - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (k) proceeds of sale of shares owned by the University in a start-up company to which it grants a licence;

-(l) damages from infringement proceedings;
+(l) damages from infringement proceedings; or

-(a) patenting and other Intellectual Property protection expenses;
+(a) patenting and other IP protection expenses;

-(b) legal expenses incurred on the Commercialisation project (and not just on the particular transaction giving rise to the revenue);
+(b) legal expenses incurred on the commercialisation project (and not just on the particular transaction giving rise to the revenue);

 (i) accountants’ expenses for financial and taxation modelling;